C R Steinberg is interested in studying how the internet affects English degree students.

 The best way to illustrate opportunities for students is to illustrate opportunities for non-students.
 Any Google search can easily provide thousands of websites advertising lists of writing jobs for people who don't have a degree.
 A few include freelance writer, blogger, content writer, copywriter, and web content editor.
 According to study.com, folks can earn at least $38,536 dollars working in these careers without degrees.

 Not being enrolled in school also offers the time needed to survive financially by only writing.
 According to intelligent.com, it's recommended students spend about two hours studying per credit hour.
 The average class is three credits, so for a full course load (usually, four classes), students should expect to spend 24 hours studying if they want to succeed.
 That's after the four, hour-and-a-half classes that meet twice a week (12 hours).
 The students may also want to pay for things like food, and gas, so more time will be spent in a low-paying, customer service job.
 Let's say that takes away another 20 hours.

 Students today will spend about 56 hours a week working.
 Not much time is left for finishing writing assignments for a few cents per paragraph.

-That degree will have some value one day (the value the student gives it), but it's a bit draining while it's still "in process".
-Also, spoiler alert, the words "In Process of" before a students, future, degree title, on their thin resume, doesn't appeal anymore to prospective employers than if they hadn't listed their collegiate experience.
+That degree will have some value one day (the value the student gives it), but it's a bit draining while it's still "in process."
+Also, spoiler alert, the words "in process of" before a student's future, degree title, or thin resume, doesn't appeal anymore to prospective employers than if they hadn't listed their collegiate experience.

 Talk about being a small fish, in a huge pond.
 Looking for work is going to be a daunting task, to say the least.